hoseok-lee/variant-simulation/README.md

 individual carries is normally distributed with mean $\mu$ and variance
 $\sigma^2$.

+The program runs two simulations: (1) the "ground-truth" with repeated Bernoulli tests for each individual variant and a KS-test for normality against the normal distribution with mean and variance from the "ground-truth" simulated distribution, and (2) a normal distribution with mean and variance from the proposed solution above and a KS-test for similarity against the "ground-truth" distribution.
+The first KS-test checks whether the Central Limit Theorem is applicable.
+The second KS-test checks whether the proposed solution is similar to the "ground-truth".
+With a large enough sample size $n > 1000$, both KS-tests prove similarity with significance $\alpha < 0.05$.

 # Usage

 To retrive ten thousand minor allele frequencies from Ensembl BioMart, use